-2. Total permanent disability unable before age 65 to do 3 specified working tasks ever again of when the cover ends or the person covered expects to retire.
+2. Total permanent disability unable before age 65 to do 3 specified working tasks ever again

 Loss of the physical ability through an illness or injury before age 65 to do at least 3 of the 6 working tasks listed below ever again.